December 29, 2020

 3 minute read

 People who are close to me know that I have a bit of a thing for Productivity Software of all shapes and sizes.
 I’m usually a categorical thinker; I rely on notes (either my own or those others put up online) to acquire specialized knowledge in a variety of subjects, which I then bring to the table at work and at home.
-Therefore, I’ve had an on-again-off-again affair with various note-taking apps. ...
+Therefore, I’ve had an on-again-off-again affair with various note-taking apps.
+I certainly haven’t tried them all, but I’ve tried a few, and had trouble sticking with them.
+And I’m here today to talk about my latest experiment, which is TiddlyWiki. ...

 May 10, 2020